How Many Hours Does It Take to Design a Logo? A Realistic Timeline

 How to get an accurate estimate for your logo project

-Before you request a timeline, gather your core brand information: what you sell, who you serve, what makes you different, and how you want the brand to feel.
-Also collect 5–10 reference logos you like and 5–10 you dislike, with a short note on what you like or dislike about each.
+Before you ask for a timeline, gather your brand basics.
+Know what you sell, who you serve, and what sets you apart.
+Know how you want the brand to feel.
+Collect 5–10 logos you like and 5–10 you dislike.
+Add a short note on each.

-- Align: who approves final direction and how feedback is consolidated
+• Align: who approves the final direction and how feedback is gathered

 Quick answer: a practical “hours” range you can plan with

-With that structure, you can set expectations internally and move from kickoff to final logo assets without surprises.
+With this structure, you set clear expectations.
+Then you move from kickoff to final files.
+No surprises.

 Frequently asked questions